Malnutreeto/Frontend-Projects/README.md

 # Frontend-Projects
-Simple mini projects using HTML, CSS and Javascript
+Simple mini projects using HTML, CSS and Javascript, do you like Snake game? :)